 Tongue & groove joints

 |Warranty|| Limited lifetime|

 |Measure|| for Stationary Shutters |

 |Install|| Stationary Shutters |

 The material ShutterLand uses to manufacture exterior composite shutters is called Extira™.
-This engineered wood product is similar to medium-density fiberboard (MDF), but it is manufactured to be especially durable in outdoor applications where humidity varies.
-It is twice as strong as traditional MDF and natural wood products.
+This engineered wood product is similar to high-density fiberboard, but it is manufactured to be especially durable in outdoor applications where humidity varies.
+It is twice as strong as traditional HDF and natural wood products.
 Extira™ is man-made from 90% sustainable wood fibers adhered with marine-grade resins.
 This impressive material arrives at the factory in large straight sheets which are cut into individual window shutter components.

 Louvered composite shutters are made to be 1 ¼” thick, with side stiles at 2 ½” wide.
 Two louver sizes are available; 1” louvers at a 20° angle and 1 3/4” louvers at a 10° angle.
 Top rails, divider rails and bottom rails have a standard height of 2 ½”, but can be made larger on request.
 After components are cut to the custom size requested, they are assembled with tongue and groove joints, industrial exterior glue and 1” staples for extraordinary stability.

 There is no space between louvers of composite shutters like those constructed from wood.
 The lack of space between louvers generally is not a distraction for most applications.
 Historic renovation projects likely stipulate the use of natural wood shutters and restrict the use of composite panels.